List of The Vampire Chronicles characters: Gabrielle de Lioncourt

 In the 2006 musical, Lestat, Gabrielle was portrayed by Carolee Carmello who was nominated for a Tony Award for Best Performance by a Leading Actress in a Musical for her role.
+Jennifer Ehle portrays the character, now Gabriella de Lioncourt, in season three of the television series.

 Akasha

 Introduced in The Vampire Lestat, Akasha is the progenitor of all vampires.
 The queen of Kemet (Egypt) circa 5000 BC, Akasha and her husband Enkil are plagued by the evil spirit Amel.
 During an assassination attempt on Akasha and Enkil, Amel enters a dying Akasha's body, making her the first vampire.
 She in turn makes Enkil a vampire by drawing out nearly all of his blood and then allowing him to drink nearly all of hers.
 After millennia, they become living statues and sleep upright in their thrones.
 What befalls Akasha and Enkil also befalls all vampires; if they are injured, so are their children, if they die, so do all vampires.
-Called Those Who Must Be Kept, Akasha and Enkil are hidden and cared for by a series of ancient vampires in locations around the world.
+Called "Those Who Must Be Kept", Akasha and Enkil are hidden and cared for by a series of ancient vampires in locations around the world.
 In the late 1800s, Lestat discovers them and drinks from Akasha, acquiring her supreme powers.
 Over a century later, Lestat's music awakens Akasha in The Queen of the Damned.

-Akasha is portrayed by Aaliyah in the 2002 film Queen of the Damned.
+Akasha is portrayed by Aaliyah in the 2002 film Queen of the Damned and Sheila Atim in season three of the television series.

 Nicolas de Lenfent

 Nicolas "Nicki" de Lenfent is Lestat's closest friend and lover in Paris, introduced in The Vampire Lestat (1985).
 Lestat is abducted from their bed and made a vampire by Magnus.
 Lestat later makes Nicki a vampire as well, which only amplifies Nicki's depression.
-Nicki was portrayed by Roderick Hill in the 2006 musical Lestat.
+Nicki was portrayed by Roderick Hill in the 2006 musical Lestat and was also portrayed by Joseph Potter in season 2 of Interview with the Vampire.